 In America, the phrase is often interpreted to mean flat pies, baked in pie tins, usually fruit, that are sold from farmer’s stands at roadsides or in markets.

-Stand Pies are a direct hanger-on of the old "coffer" or "coffin" pies, made before pie tins and moulds were invented, when a pie had to be capable of standing up on its own with no support because there literally was no alternative.
+Stand pies are a direct hanger-on of the old “coffer” or “coffin” pies, made before pie tins and moulds were invented, when a pie had to be capable of standing up on its own with no support because there literally was no alternative.